 - Commercial connections requiring an overhead service are limited to 600A and below. - Service entrance size of 400A and below will require a single eyebolt/hook. - Service entrance size of 600A will require four (4) eyebolts/hooks.
-See Figures 8A, 8B, and 8C. - Any commercial connections requiring 800A and over must be an underground service. - The customer is responsible to provide SL&P with the design plan for the site which must include the locations/routing of all other utilities (water, sewer, gas, etc.) on site to coordinate electrical design. - Accommodations will be made by the customer on property for a dedicated utility transformer to provide power to the site.
-Typical padmount transformer and guard post installation are shown in Figure 9 Typical Transformer Installation. - SL&P requires the installation of an external splitter which is considered as a demarcation point between the utility and the customer for underground services above 200A.
-Based on the service entrance size the splitter sizes vary.
-Please see Table 3 Typical Service Installation Chart for more information. - The splitter will have a door with a 3-point latch mechanism and a padlock handle.
-See Figure 10 Typical 1.2 m x 1.2 m Splitter Layout for more information. - The neutral buss-bar or neutral lugs will be the first point of contact, followed by the phase buss/lug arrangement. - The secondary lugs will be positioned away from the door latching mechanism to avoid accidental contacts. - The splitter will be mounted at a minimum height of 0.6 m above final grade. - The customer is responsible to supply and install the ducts from the transformer to the splitter on the property and will adhere to SL&P requirements. - SL&P will determine the number of ducts and will convey it to the customer during the design stage. - Temporary construction services larger that 200A require approval from SL&P Engineering.
+See Figure 8B - Overhead Commercial Connections - Horizontal, Figure 8C - Overhead Commercial Connections Vertical, and Figure 8D - Overhead Commercial Connections Overview for more information. - Any commercial connections requiring 800A and over must be an underground service.
+See Figure 8A - Underground Commercial and Industrial Connections for more information. - The customer is responsible to provide SL&P with the design plan for the site which must include the locations/routing of all other utilities (water, sewer, gas, etc.) on site to coordinate electrical design. - Accommodations will be made by the customer on property for a dedicated utility transformer to provide power to the site.
+Typical padmount transformer and guard post installation is shown in Figure 9 - Typical Transformer Installation. - SL&P requires the installation of an external splitter which is considered as a demarcation point between the utility and the customer for underground services above 200A.
+Based on the service entrance size, the splitter sizes vary.
+Please see Table 3 Typical Service Installation Chart for more information. - The customer is responsible for stubbing out primary conduit to the property line in the direction specified on the design drawing.
+See Figure 9 Typical Transformer Installation. - As required by TSASK and the CEC, any conduits that are occupied by communications cable must not terminate or have any openings in facilities specified for power/electrical distribution use.
+Communication conduit must be a continuous run from property line to the communications room with no break and can be installed in the same trench as the power conduits. - The splitter will have a door with a 3-point latch mechanism and a padlock handle.
+See Figure 10 Typical 1.2 m x 1.2 m Splitter Layout for more information. - The neutral buss-bar or neutral lugs will be the first point of contact, followed by the phase buss/lug arrangement. - The secondary lugs will be positioned away from the door latching mechanism to avoid accidental contacts. - The splitter will be mounted at a minimum height of 0.85 m above final grade. - The customer is responsible to supply and install the ducts from the transformer to the splitter on the property and will adhere to SL&P requirements.